jugglinmike/command-the-command-line/src/material/networking/index.md

 ???

 We'll make one final consideration for working with hosts in web development
 projects: the "hosts file."
-This file defines a list of host-name-to-IP-address pairs.
+This file defines a list that associates host names with IP addresses.
 The system will redirect requests to any host name listed to the corresponding IP address.

 ---